-Registration fees are revenue for the annual meeting and other events and services.
-Revenue is recognized when the conference and other events are held and services are provided.
+Registration fees are revenue for events and services.
+Revenue is recognized when the events are held and services are provided.
 Amounts received in advance are deferred and recognized when the performance obligations are met.

 Functional Allocation of Expenses

 The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.